 EDMG_TRN_LEN set to a value greater than 0; and

-EDMG-TRN-N set to either 1 or 3
+EDMG_TRN-Unit N set to either 1 or 3 (for N=1 two consecutive TRN subfields have alternate polarization e.g. HV or VH, and for N=3 the polarization changes after two consecutive TRN subfields e.g. HHVV or VVHH)

-As the responder receives the PPDUs in the dual polarization transmit traiing phase, it switches polarization while receiving the TRN field as described in 29.9.2.2.5.
-The TRN field shall be received using a quasi-omni pattern.
+In the TRN training phase, when changing polarizations the initiator shall change the TRN subfileds polarizations with a 90 degrees rotation in the clockwise, e.g. for HV the polarization changes from TRN H polarization direction to V polarization direction via a 90 degrees clockwise rotation.
+As the responder receives the PPDUs in the dual polarization transmit training phase, it switches polarization while receiving the TRN field as described in 29.9.2.2.5.

-In the feedback phase the responder responds with a BRP frame with the DMG Channel Measurement Feedback element and EDMG Channel Measurement Feedback element that includes the Dual Polarization TRN Measurement field.
+In the feedback phase the responder responds with a BRP frame with the Channel Measurement Feedback element and EDMG Channel Measurement Feedback element that includes the Dual Polarization TRN Measurement field.

 The initiator may use the received feedback to estimate if the communication is NLOS or LOS.

-If, in addition to the TXVECTOR parameters specified above in this subclause for the dual polarization transmit training phase, the initiator sets the FIRST_PATH_TRAINING parameter to 1 and the First Path Training field of the EDMG BRP Request element to 1, the responder shall perform the measurement on the first arrival path and respond with a BRP frame with DMG Channel Measurement Feedback element and EDMG Channel Measurement Feedback element with the Dual Polarization TRN field and First Path Training fields in the EDMG BRP Request element set to 1.
+If, in addition to the TXVECTOR parameters specified above in this subclause for the dual polarization transmit training phase, the initiator sets the FIRST_PATH_TRAINING parameter to 1 and the First Path Training field of the EDMG BRP Request element to 1, the responder shall perform the measurement on the first arrival path and respond with a BRP frame with Channel Measurement Feedback element and EDMG Channel Measurement Feedback element with the Dual Polarization TRN field and First Path Training fields in the EDMG BRP Request element set to 1.

 ”